martonlente/project-folder-structure/README.md

 Store creative files in the `creative` folder, in the according sub-folder.

 #### Design
 Store vector design files in the `design` folder, for example logo, UI, and other design files.
-Common filetypes you can put here are for example `afdesign`, `ai`, `svg`, etc.
+Common files you can put here are for example `*.afdesign`, `*.ai`, `*.svg`, etc.

 #### Photo
 Store image editor files in the `photo` folder, for example compositor, post-production, and other photo editor files.
-Common filetypes you can put here are for example `afphoto`, `psd`, `xcf`, etc.
+Common files you can put here are for example `*.afphoto`, `*.psd`, `*.xcf`, etc.

 #### Pub
 Store desktop publishing files in the `pub` folder, for example digital, and print publishing files.
-Common filetypes you can put here are for example `afpub`, `indd`, `sla`, etc.
+Common files you can put here are for example `*.afpub`, `*.indd`, `*.sla`, etc.

 ### Dev
 Store web development files in the `dev` folder, in the according application sub-folder.